 Scrunching her eyes shut, Mew couldn't help but think back to Mewtwo's confession with Ho-oh.
 He had trembled from the thought of her and stuttered at the mention of her name.
-His spilling of his heart made her very own ache, and she desperately wanted to open it up to him.
+His spilling of his heart made her very own ache, and she had desperately then wanted to open it up to him.
 The unfortunate events that followed only postponed it.
 She had her chance when he was dreaming, but it was once more put on hold to make room for their passionate moment.
-Whether or not his heart was into it then, she surely did, and thankfully he had managed to feel it before their separation.
+Whether or not his heart was into it, hers surely was, and thankfully he had managed to feel it before their separation.

 But... how much did it hurt him?
 How much did it take to break him?

 Looking back up at the youngling, she whispered breathlessly, teary-eyed, “For God's sake, Amber... let him die.
 Look at him... he's been through enough.
 Legion's torn him apart in my absence.
 It's obvious he loves me with all his heart, but it's killing him.
 Please... fetch him and bring him here.
 He needs to be at peace.”